massyn/cyber-dashboard-flask/README.md

 With Nginx, you have the option of restricting access using [basic authentication](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/) or hook it up to an IDP like [Okta](https://developer.okta.com/blog/2018/08/28/nginx-auth-request)

+See the [cyber-metrics-docker](https://github.com/massyn/cyber-metrics-docker) project on how to run this dashboard in a production environment with Gunicorn and Nginx.

 ## Overwriting the config.yml attributes

 Some attributes in the `config.yml` file can be overwritten with environment variables.
 This is handy in cases where you want to test some code, without the need to recompile the entire system.